 The manifold assumption states that the data used for semi-supervised learning lies on a low-dimensional manifold embedded in higher-dimensional space.
 Therefore, data points that follow this assumption need to be densely sampled.
 In other words, the data should, instead of coming from every part of the possible space, come from relatively low-dimensional manifolds.

 The manifold assumption implies that all instances of a universal family (ex., images) are clustered into separate subspaces where some are semantically valid while most others are noisy (and thus negligible).
-Because we’ve now defined and provided overviews on the concepts surrounding semi-supervised scenarios, we can start discussing specific algorithms that rely on both labeled and unlabeled data sets to perform more accurate classifications than supervised approaches.
+Because we’ve now defined and provided overviews of the concepts surrounding semi-supervised scenarios, we can start discussing specific semi-supervised algorithms that rely on both labeled and unlabeled data sets to perform more accurate classifications than supervised approaches.

 Generative Gaussian Mixture

 Generative Gaussian Mixture aims to model the data-generating process using a sum of weighted Gaussian distributions.
 The model is generative, meaning the probability distribution of data is modeled to perform pattern recognition.
-The structure of the algorithms allows us to both cluster the given datasets into well-defined regions (Gaussians) and output the probability of new data points belonging to each of the classes.
+The structure of the algorithms allows us to cluster the given datasets into well-defined regions (Gaussians) and output the probability of new data points belonging to each of the classes.

 What is Self-Training?